 The Ultimate Location

 Trinity College is located in the heart of the St. George campus and steps from Bloor Street.
-The two residence buildings house approximately 425 students, split roughly between the buildings.
+The two residence buildings house approximately 430 students, split roughly between the buildings.
 The community consists of first-year and upper-year students, most of whom are Trinity Arts and Science students.
-There are also a few Professional Faculty students from Music, Engineering and Kinesiology, a few students from Trinity's Faculty of Divinity, as well as the Dons, the Dean and Assistant Dean of Students and the Provost and his family.
+There are also some Professional Faculty students from Music, Engineering, Architecture and Kinesiology, a few students from Trinity's Faculty of Divinity, as well as the Dons, the Dean and Assistant Dean of Students, Resdience and the Provost and their family.

 Both residence buildings are co-ed with a combination of single gender floors, co-ed floors and floors for students of all genders.
 The floors are a mix of upper-year and first-year students, with about half of our incoming first-year students being assigned single rooms.
 The St. Hilda’s Residence has full kitchens or kitchenettes on every floor and has the Rigby Room, the Stedman Library, the Abbott Room and the Adams Room for studying and group meetings.
 The Trinity Residence encloses the Quadrangle (a great place for relaxing in the sunshine) and is the location of the Junior Common Room (JCR), where student social events, debates and club meetings take place.
 The Trinity Residence has a gym, the St. Hilda's Residence has a the Abbott Room (a wellness space for hanging out, yoga classes etc.) and music practice rooms.

 Living in residence is a wonderful opportunity to meet new people from all over the globe with a range of interests and pursuits.
 Living on campus provides students with the opportunity to more easily combine academic excellence with the extra-curricular activities that form a well-rounded university experience and to create friendships that will last for years.